filiplajszczak/filip.lajszczak.dev/posts/test-driven-development-with-python-revisited.md

 At the moment of the publication, versions of the packages used in the book were bleeding edge.
 As for today Python 3.6 and Django 1.11 are no longer exactly the versions one would use, but they are still very close to the current state of the technological stack, as both Django and Python are quite stable.
+Also, author is [working on the third edition](https://www.obeythetestinggoat.com/book/preface.html) of the book.

 Even though I was reading the printed book, the fact that at the same time it was freely available online made the experience much easier in respect of following links, making notes and navigating around quite a big volume of dense material.

-The lecure of the book made me follow the trail to where the author had opportunity to practice Test Driven Development, Pair Programming and Extreme Programming in general and I joined [the company](https://www.pythonanywhere.com/about/company_details/) where the book
+The lecture of the book made me follow the trail to where the author had opportunity to practice Test Driven Development, Pair Programming and Extreme Programming in general and I joined [the company](https://www.pythonanywhere.com/about/company_details/) where the book